An all-in-one business management solution for all your business needs!

 Definition

-Block Scheduling refers to the practice of dividing time into blocks and assigning specific tasks or activities to each block, allowing for better organization and management of resources.
+Block Scheduling refers to the practice of dividing time into blocks and assigning specific tasks or activities to each block, often with the help of a Time Blocking Template, allowing for better organization and management of resources.

 Detailed Explanation